Which Games are Unaffected by Absolute Commitments?

-It is a natural question to wonder if, given resilience in the case with $k$ contracts, we have resilience in $(k-1)$ case, and thus, inductively, for all subsequent removals of contracts.
-The contrapositive of this question is also interesting in its own right: can resilience be restored by adding a contract?
-What if this added contract is in the least favorable, last position?
+It is a natural question to wonder if, given resilience in the case with $k$ commitment agents, i.e. agents with the capacity to make absolute commitments, we have resilience in $(k-1)$ case, and thus, inductively, for all subsequent removals of self-executing strategies.
+The contrapositive of this question is also interesting in its own right: can resilience be restored by adding a self-executing strategy?
+What if this added self-executing strategy is in the least favorable, last position?
 Indeed, we need to address the contrapositive to answer the original question.

 Consider a game $G^0$ that is not $(k-1)$-resilient.
-Then some player has a Stackelberg attack against the others that results in a better equilibrium for the attacker.
+Then some agent has a Stackelberg attack against the others that results in a better equilibrium for the attacker.
 These attacks work by allowing the attacker to commit to a worse outcome if the others do not comply.
-Thus, the attacking player can coerce the other players into obeying some threat.
+Thus, the attacking agent can coerce the other agents into obeying some threat.
 We must now ask if there can be some sort of \emph{threat to the threat}.
-As we will illustrate in the following example, there can indeed be a threat to the threat if the new contract player gets to go first.
-On the other hand, if the new contract player has the last contract, they cannot threaten the original threat.
-To intuitively see why going last nullifies any potential threat to the threat, recall that the last contract move is effectively the last move.
-Thus, if this final $k^{\text{th}}$ player could make a threat, it cannot commit until it is too late, in some sense `keeping the threat a secret' until all other players have already made their moves.
-This means that if the $k^{\text{th}}$ player makes a threat, they already know whether they will have to play it.
+As we will illustrate in the following example, there can indeed be a threat to the threat if the new commitment agent gets to go first.
+On the other hand, if the new commitment agent has the last commitment, they cannot threaten the original threat.
+To intuitively see why going last nullifies any potential threat to the threat, recall that the last commitment is effectively the last move.
+Thus, if this final $k^{\text{th}}$ agent could make a threat, it cannot commit until it is too late, in some sense `keeping the threat a secret' until all other agents have already made their moves.
+This means that if the $k^{\text{th}}$ agent makes a threat, they know if they will have to play it.

 To illustrate this, we introduce the example illustrated in \cref{fig:example_G0}.
 We label the utility vectors $u^1, \dotsc , u^4$ from left to right for ease of notation.
-Note the following inequalities, which will be useful going forward.
+We note the following useful inequalities.